rukavishnikovmihail00/testGit/README.md

 This configuration file needs to contain the Artifactory URL specified in `url` section and docker registry.
 In `repositories` section there should be a Generic repository name in `files` and Docker repository name in `docker`.
-`lic_path` is a path to your artifactory.lic file, that contains artifactory license key.
+`lic_path` is a path to your artifactory.lic file, that contains Artifactory license key.
 Besides, please, specify the Docker images in `images` section and your Artifactory home directory in `home_dir`.
 _________________________________________________________________________________________________________________________